TuysuzTavsan/GodotNetworkEnet/README.md

 ## This project is in progress.

-## Godot Multiplayer proof of concept.
+## Godot Multiplayer Proof of Concept.
  This project aims to demonstrate multiplayer game architecture with minimal setup.
 You can explore source code to learn some stuff, or clone the whole project and make some changes to suit your game.
 You may or may not use the whole project in release stage.
-But while developing your dream multiplayer game, you will be in need of multiplayer backends to help you out.
+But while developing your dream multiplayer game, you will be in need of multiplayer backend to help you out.
 Maybe you need a lobby system to test your dedicated servers.
 While you decide which backend you should choose, you can use this project as a placeholder.
+Or you can start to write your own backend.
+Until then this is a solid solution as it will save you time.

 > [!IMPORTANT]
 > While this repo is made for an example.
 This project is not beginner friendly.